josse995/Backbase-test/mycurrency/rate_of_return/README.md

 # Rate of return service

-This service returns a list of time-weighted rate (TWR) of return of each day of an initial amount from a given source currency to a given currency to exchanged since a given start date.
+This service returns a list of time-weighted rates of return (TWR) for each day, calculated from an initial amount in a given source currency exchanged to another currency since a specified start date.